Dear SaaStr: What Were Your Toughest Times Before Breaking Out?

 - Co-founder walking out the door.
 Man that’s tough.

 - Key / top customer telling you your product doesn’t work — and they won’t reconsider buying it for at least 3 years.
 Man.
+Ship early, but not too early.
+Especially to bigger customers.

-- Not being able to get the team to build something truly mission critical, losing hugest deal because of it.
+- Not being able to get the team to build something truly mission-critical, losing hugest deal because of it.
 You can’t do it all on your own.

 - Doing customer support for Europe every night for 3 months.
 Never really slept.